jonah18909/payjp-1/readme.md

 ### aboutPAYJP
 Completed 500 Internal Server Error in 272ms (ActiveRecord: 2.9ms)
 Payjp::InvalidRequestError (The amount must be between 50 and 9,999,999 JPY.):
+Payjp::AuthenticationError (No API key provided.
+Set your API key using "Payjp.api_key = <API-KEY>".
+You can generate API keys from the Payjp web interface.
+See https://pay.jp/api for details, or email support@pay.jp if you have any questions.):

 # payjp